survivejs/maintenance-book/manuscript/packaging/05-standalone-builds.md

 # Standalone Builds

 The scenarios covered in the previous chapter are enough if you consume packages through npm.
-That is not the case always, though, as there may be users that prefer pre-built *standalone builds*.
+There may be users that prefer pre-built *standalone builds* instead.
 This comes with a several advantages:

 * The build can be served through a Content Delivery Network (CDN).
 Especially popular libraries are available this way.
 * Users that want to optimize their development experience can point to the built version.
 This avoids additional processing during development as their tooling doesn't have to process the original source.
 * The build can be integrated easily to online code playgrounds easily.

 The problem is that now you have additional configuration to maintain and you may skip step this entirely.
-If you want to generate a build, this is where **bundlers** such as [Browserify](http://browserify.org/), [Rollup](https://rollupjs.org/), [Fusebox](http://fuse-box.org/), or [webpack](https://webpack.js.org/), come in, as they were designed for the purpose.
+This is where **bundlers** such as [Browserify](http://browserify.org/), [Rollup](https://rollupjs.org/), [Fusebox](http://fuse-box.org/), or [webpack](https://webpack.js.org/), come in, as they were designed for the purpose.

 ## How Bundlers Work

 ![Bundling process](images/bundler.png)

 A **bundler** is a transformation tool that takes the given source, performs given operations on it, and emits **bundles** as output.
 Bundles contain the manipulated source in such form that the code can be executed in the wanted environment.
-The process begins from **entry points** which are modules pointing to possibly other modules.
+The process begins from **entry points** which are modules themselves.

 Depending on the bundler, you have varying degrees of control over the process.
 Application-oriented bundlers like webpack allow you to define **split points** which generate dynamically loaded bundles.
 The feature can be used to defer loading of certain functionality and it enables powerful application development patterns such as [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/).